EnterpriseDB/tpa/docs/INSTALL-repo.md

 $ git clone https://github.com/EnterpriseDB/tpaexec.git ~/tpaexec
 ```

+(If you're installing from source, please clone the repository instead
+of downloading an archive of the source.)

 The remaining steps are the same as if you had installed the package.

 ```bash